 If the engine is being stored with coolant in the system, the coolant should contain 50% glycol by volume.
-Use glycol without nitrite-based inhibitors, such as BASF G48 or BASF D542.
+Glycol without nitrite-based inhibitor should be used.
+For example BASF G48 or BASF D542.

 Preservative fuel

 - Use diesel fuel oil mixed with Lubrizol 560H or equivalent. - Mix 1 cm (ml) Lubrizol 560H in 10 dm (l) of fuel.